jakobabesser/jakobabesser.github.io/index.md

 ## 🔔 News

+- 01.03.2026: I am very happy to welcome [Marcello Lussana](https://www.uni-bamberg.de/ch/team/dr-marcello-lussana/) as the first post-doctoral researcher in my group in Bamberg.

+- 01.09.2025: Today is my first working day as a tenure-track professor at the University of Bamberg :)

 - 05.06.2025: I'm very happy that two papers I co-authored were accepted to the [DCASE Workshop 2025](https://dcase.community/workshop2025/index)
   - *Dilip Harish, Jakob Abeßer: A Three-Level Evaluation Protocoll for Acoustic Scene Understanding of Large Language Audio Models*
   - *Yuxuan He, Alexander Raake, Jakob Abeßer: Enhancing Multiscale Features for Efficient Acoustic Scene Classification with One-Dimensional Separate CNN*

-- 01.09.2025: Today is my first working day as a tenure-track professor at the University of Bamberg :)

 - 07.06.2025: I'm happy that two papers I co-authored were accepted to the [2025 AES International Conference on Artificial Intelligence and Machine Learning for Audio](https://aes2.org/event-extra/2025-aes-international-conference-on-artificial-intelligence-and-machine-learning-for-audio/)
   - *Ravi Kumar, Sascha Grollmisch, and Jakob Abeßer: Improvement and Cross-Domain Evaluation of SlowFast Networks*
   - *Yuxuan He, Alireza Molla Ali Hosseini, Jakob Abeßer, Lina Jaurigue, Alexander Raake, and Kathy Lüdge: From CNN to Reservoir Computing: A New Perspective on